Writer/Surfer

 How We Tested The Best Men’s Sandals

-As surfers and adventurers who live a beach-oriented lifestyle, we’ve spent a lot of time in sandals and flip-flops.
-But we didn’t just rely on our institutional knowledge for this review, we went out there and got our hands on long-standing favorites, new and exciting products, and the top rated sandals and flip-flops on the market to provide head-to-head comparisons on comfort, style, durability, price, top features, and more.
-We personally tested all of the sandals featured here in this review, and a lot more that didn’t make the cut.
-The above list is the result of our findings.
+Growing up in coastal Orange County, California, our lead tester, Dylan Heyden, has spent an inordinate amount of time in sandals and flip-flops.
+But we didn’t just rely on institutional knowledge for this review, we went out there and got our hands on long-standing favorites, new and exciting products, and the top-rated sandals and flip-flops on the market to provide head-to-head (er, toe-to-toe?) comparisons.

 Bedrock Cairn Evo sandals on the trail

-The Bedrock Cairn Evo sandals provide great performance for longer treks, but designed to give a barefoot-feel, they lack arch support.
+The Bedrock Cairn Evo sandals provide great performance for longer treks, but designed to give a barefoot feel, they lack arch support.
 Photo: Dylan Heyden//The Inertia

 Best Men’s Sandals Buyer’s Guide